bennyhuo/KotlinBlogTranslation/original/JavaScript Interop.md

 <p></p>
 {% endraw %}

-The second line inserts <em>console.log(‘Calling JavaScript’)</em> in the output resulting from compilation, interlining JavaScript with Kotlin code.
+The second line inserts *console.log(‘Calling JavaScript’)* in the output resulting from compilation, interlining JavaScript with Kotlin code.
 ## Language Injections

 M10 also added Language Injection support in IntelliJ IDEA for Kotlin.
-And while this applies to any string and any language, not just JavaScript, it definitely proves useful when using <em>js</em>, allowing this:
+And while this applies to any string and any language, not just JavaScript, it definitely proves useful when using *js*, allowing this:

 {% raw %}
 <p><img alt="js-string" class="aligncenter size-full wp-image-1776" data-recalc-dims="1" src="https://i0.wp.com/blog.jetbrains.com/kotlin/files/2014/12/js-string.png?resize=363%2C44&amp;ssl=1"/></p>